GovReady/govready-q/docs/source/deploy_docker.md

 `DBURL` - Set to a database connection string as described in [https://github.com/kennethreitz/dj-database-url](https://github.com/kennethreitz/dj-database-url).
 We recommend using PostgreSQL [using a TLS server certificate](https://www.postgresql.org/docs/9.1/static/libpq-ssl.html), e.g. `postgresql://user:password@dbhost/govready_q?sslmode=verify-full&sslrootcert=/path/to/pgsql.crt` (although you'll have to figure out how to get the server certificate accessible via the container filesystem).
 (Default: Not set, which means using a Sqlite database stored in the container at `/usr/src/app/local/database.sqlite`, which will be ephemeral if the path is not mounted to the host or a Docker volume.)

-`ORGANIZATION_PARENT_DOMAIN` - If not set, GovReady-Q will be single-tenant and the database must be configured with a single organization whose subdomain is `main`.
-If set, GovReady-Q will be multi-tenant, serving a landing page and organization-specific sites on different domain names.
-A landing/signup page and the Django `/admin` site will be available at the domain name given in the `HOST` environment variable and organization sites will be served at subdomains of the `ORGANIZATION_PARENT_DOMAIN` domain name value.
-(Default: Not set).

 `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_DOMAIN` - For enabling outbound email.
 The host, port, username, and password settings specify a TLS-enabled SMTP server. `EMAIL_DOMAIN` is the domain name to use in outbound mail.
 (Default: Not set and outbound emails are dumped to logs for debugging.)
 To test the email configuration from the command-line, you can run `docker container exec -it govready-q python3.6 manage.py sendtestemail you@example.com`.
 If email is configured, you should not see any output and you should get a test email.

 `FIRST_RUN` - If set to `1`, an administrator user will be created when the container launches and a randomly generated password will be given to the user and printed on the console, which will be visible in the container's logs.
-An organization with subdomain `main` will also be created.
+An organization named `main` will also be created.

 `PROCESSES` - The number of concurrent requests that can be handled by the container.
 (Default: 4)